 - Don't use indexed access to string characters, but rely on some optimized functions like

-kind of variables/functions, and check the generated asm code via Alt-F2 to track any hidden unwanted conversion (e.g.call UStrFromPCharLen
+AnsiString/UnicodeStringkind of variables/functions, and check the generated asm code via Alt-F2 to track any hidden unwanted conversion (e.g.call UStrFromPCharLen); - Rather use

 - Don't create a